 Nate’s Grade: B+

-Posted on May 5, 2012, in 2012 Movies and tagged action, aliens, chris evans, chris hemsworth, comic book, jeremy renner, joss whedon, mark ruffalo, robert downey jr., samuel l. jackson, scarlett johnansson, sci-fi, stellen skarsgard, super hero, tom hiddleston.
+Posted on May 5, 2012, in 2012 Movies and tagged action, aliens, chris evans, chris hemsworth, comic book, jeremy renner, joss whedon, mark ruffalo, marvel, robert downey jr., samuel l. jackson, scarlett johnansson, sci-fi, stellen skarsgard, super hero, tom hiddleston.
 Bookmark the permalink.
 Leave a comment.